aruiz05/Project-2-cs310/README.md

-# Project-2-CSE310-
+# Project-2-CSE310- by Adan Ruiz & Shantia G.
-implementation of Dijkstra’s algorithm on weighted graphs with adjacency matrix construction Adan Ruiz Shantia G.
+implementation of Dijkstra’s algorithm on weighted graphs with adjacency matrix construction